Sush-j/git-demo/README.md

         - helpers

      Packages installation :
-	    - Install all the required packages (specified in pyproject.toml file) using : poetry install --no-root
+	    - Install all the required packages (specified in pyproject.toml file) using the following command: poetry install --no-root
+        - Add a new package using poetry as follows: poetry add < package_name > [@< specific_version_number >]